ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review the interaction between model-specific logic and Shakespearean response generation.
    - Status: To be investigated if hypotheses 1, 2, and 3 don't fully resolve the issue.

+5. Test Case Mismatch (New Hypothesis, Medium Likelihood)
+   - The test case for system messages might not be correctly set up to trigger Shakespearean mode.
+   - Validation: Review the test case setup and ensure it's properly configuring the MockClaudeClient for Shakespearean responses.
+   - Status: To be investigated alongside the implementation of other hypotheses.

 ## Implementation Plan

-We will implement solutions addressing the top three hypotheses:
+We will implement solutions addressing the top four hypotheses:

 1. Update System Message Processing:
    - Review and refine the `_process_system_message` method to ensure accurate detection of Shakespearean instructions.